March by Geraldine Brooks — a review

 March is a compelling, albeit uncomfortable, read.
 Brooks does a masterful job of integrating the history of the Alcotts along with the story of Little Women to create a multi-layered epic story with real and poignant characters.
 Every element of this story is painted in shades of gray, challenging the lofty idealism of the characters often portrayed in black and white terms.
 The true strength of the characters lies in their ability to adapt to the changing landscape.
 Fidelity is challenged but not sacrificed.

 An evolving reader, I have found March to be an important stepping stone to a more sophisticated and critical approach to reading.
 It is an excellent companion to Little Women, providing a decidedly adult approach, broadening and deepening the story of the March family.

-Susan Bailey is a writer and lifelong student of Louisa May Alcott.
+Contributed by Susan Bailey, a lifelong student of Louisa May Alcott.
 She maintains the only blog devoted exclusively to Alcott, Louisa May Alcott is My Passion.

 *This post contains affiliate links.
 If a product is purchased by linking through this review, The Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!